shavitush/bhoptimer/README.md

 - [x] Stop recording frames (and clear cache) when the player is past the WR for the style.
 - [x] Overall optimizations.
 - [x] Remove replay bot data on deletion of the #1 record.
-- [ ] If possible, start using a faster method to cache all the replay frames to prevent lag.
-- [ ] Make replay bots dead if there's no replay data loaded.
+- [x] Make replay bots dead if there's no replay data loaded.
+- [x] Clear player cache on spawn/death.
 - [ ] Add admin interface. (delete replay data)
+- [ ] Add a setting so there are two modes: one is that bots always play, and the other is that there are X bots (defined by server admin) and players can start their playback with a command. (`sm_replay`)

 WR
 --